Alexandra Boyd

 Alexandra Boyd is a British actress, director, screenwriter and producer.
-Her acting credits include Clarissa Mason in Coronation Street and Sarah Olmsted in Mr Holland's Opus.
+Her acting credits include playing Sarah Olmsted in Mr. Holland's Opus (1995) and Clarissa Mason in the 2008 season of Coronation Street.
 In recent years she has turned to screenwriting and film directing.
 She wrote and directed her debut feature Widow's Walk which debuted on Amazon Prime in December 2019.

 On British TV she has appeared in several episodes of Doctors and guest starred in New Tricks and "Holby City".
 She's been a guest on Loose Women and is the Head of the Delegation in the 2010 John Travolta/Luc Besson action film From Paris with Love.
 Other film credits include Mr. Holland's Opus and James Cameron's Titanic.
 She wrote and directed her second film Boxer on the Wilderness ~ a trailer for her feature screenplay (The Wilderness).

 Early life

 Alexandra Boyd was born to a Scottish father, David Boyd, and an English mother, Barbara Boyd (née Godbold) in Bangor, Wales.
 She grew up in Norwich, Norfolk, and was educated at Norwich High School for Girls.
 She left school at 16 to study full-time at Laine Theatre Arts in Epsom, Surrey.
 In 1986, she enrolled in the post graduate acting course at Drama Studio, London.
 She co-founded a theatre company that performed Shakespeare and adapted classics for the London and Edinburgh Fringe.
 The company also produced English plays for Italy.
 In the 1993 Italian tour, she played Eliza Doolittle in Pygmalion.

 While living in Los Angeles, Boyd studied art history, architecture and design while training as an interior designer at UCLA.
 She studied with some of the foremost green architects in the United States and writes a blog about living a green and sustainable lifestyle called How Green Is Your Life.